lyphtec/markdown-serve/README.md

 valid YAML tag can be specified here and will be available as a JavaScript object at the `markdownFile.meta` property.
 You can use this to specify things such as the title of the file, or whether it is published.

+### Usage Scenario

+When would you use this module or how is it different to Jekyll, Octopress, or Hexo?

+In principle, the Markdown source files used by all of these frameworks and *markdown-serve* are cross compatible.
+However, these frameworks are static site generators.
+A process has to be run each time a source file is updated, new files added, or the site requires style changes to re-create the updated site. *markdown-serve* on the other hand brings together the flexiblity of having static source Markdown content files, but the serving of these files are dynamic as they are hosted in a Node
+Express server.
+Source content can be updated, new files added etc, and the changes will be instantly available on the website without requiring any re-generation process to run.

+It is ideally suited for any small to medium websites where a full blown CMS is not required.
+It can be used to build mini CMS like sites
+(ala WordPress), blogs, or integrated into a larger Node Express application.

+For example, with a personal blog website, if you have full control over the hosting environment, you can use cloud storage services like DropBox to contain your source Markdown content files.
+On the hosting server, you would have the DropBox daemon running to sync with your content folder, and serve up the content with *markdown-serve* running in an
+Express app.
+Then, regardless of which platform or device you are on, you can very easily update your website by just editing files in
+DropBox!

 ## Install